 Paintings need good clean air.
 Do not allow exposure from pollutants or smoke from any source including cigarettes, fireplaces, or candles.
 Do not allow the painted surface to be touched by fingers.

 For a painting to looks its best, it requires a varnishing 9 months to a year after its creation when it has dried completely.
-I give my paintings a preliminary varnishing with retouch varnish to bring out its color, but this is not a final varnish.
-A year after purchase if you start to notice the colors have faded somewhat, remove the painting from its frame and varnish with a glossy, non-yellowing, oil painting varnish.
+I give my paintings a preliminary varnishing with retouch varnish to bring out the colors, but this is not a final varnish.
+A year after purchase if you start to notice the colors have faded somewhat, remove the painting from its frame and varnish it with a glossy, non-yellowing, oil painting varnish.
 I like to use Grumbacher varnish in a spray can and follow the instructions on the label.